aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

 Formerly part of the Ottoman Empire, Iraq was occupied by Britain during the course of World War I; in 1920, it was declared a League of Nations mandate under UK administration.
 In stages over the next dozen years, Iraq attained its independence as a kingdom in 1932.
-A "republic" was proclaimed in 1958, but in actuality a series of military strongmen have ruled the country since then, the latest was SADDAM Husayn.
+A "republic" was proclaimed in 1958, but in actuality a series of military strongmen ruled the country until 2003, the last was SADDAM Husayn.
 Territorial disputes with Iran led to an inconclusive and costly eight-year war (1980-88).
 In August 1990, Iraq seized Kuwait, but was expelled by US-led, UN coalition forces during the Gulf War of January-February 1991.
 Following Kuwait's liberation, the UN Security Council (UNSC) required Iraq to scrap all weapons of mass destruction and long-range missiles and to allow UN verification inspections.
-Continued Iraqi noncompliance with UNSC resolutions over a period of 12 years resulted in the US-led invasion of Iraq in March 2003 and the ouster of the SADDAM Husayn regime.
-Coalition forces remain in Iraq, helping to restore degraded infrastructure and facilitating the establishment of a freely elected government.
-The Coalition Provisional Authority transferred sovereignty to the Interim Government on 28 June 2004.
+Continued Iraqi noncompliance with UNSC resolutions over a period of 12 years led to the US-led invasion of Iraq in March 2003 and the ouster of the SADDAM Husayn regime.
+Coalition forces remain in Iraq under a UNSC mandate, helping to provide security and to support the freely elected government.
+The Coalition Provisional Authority, which temporarily administered Iraq after the invasion, transferred full governmental authority on 28 June 2004 to the Iraqi Interim Government, which governed under the Transitional Administrative Law for Iraq (TAL).
+Under the TAL, elections for a 275-member Transitional National Assembly (TNA) were held in Iraq on 30 January 2005.
+Following these elections, the Iraqi Transitional Government (ITG) assumed office.
+The TNA was charged with drafting Iraq's permanent constitution, which was approved in a 15 October 2005 constitutional referendum.
+An election under the constitution for a 275-member Council of Representatives (CoR) was held on 15 December 2005.
+The CoR approval in the selection of most of the cabinet ministers on 20 May 2006 marked the transition from the ITG to Iraq's first constitutional government in nearly a half-century.

 People Iraq